rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 Again, we're keeping this short.
 If you want to use the latest (and recommended) version of Nginx in production, check out our [beginner's guide to installing Nginx](../web/nginx-mainline.md).
 That covers the full install guide, and some best practices for configuring your server.

-For testing and learning, you can just install the "stable" branch (which is technically a little outdated).
-First, you'll need to enable the right module from Rocky Linux's repos.
-Start by entering the shell for the "nginx-server" container:
+For testing and learning, you *could* just install Nginx normally, but I recommend installing the latest version, which is called the "mainline" branch.

+First, log into the container's shell:

 ```bash
 lxc exec nginx-server bash
 ```

-Once you're in, search for the latest version of Nginx available on our servers:
+Once you're in, you can search for the latest version of Nginx available on our servers:

 ```bash
 dnf module list nginx